You are here

 Where: DoubleTree by Hilton, 3203 Quebec St. Denver, CO 80207

-The 2019 Equity and Excellence Conference purpose is to strengthen historically underserved students’ opportunities through effective programs and practices.
-Speakers and breakout presenters will include school and district leaders with a developing or demonstrated record of effectiveness.
-The goal of the conference is to provide district and school leaders the opportunity to deeply explore and learn about evidence-based practices in a collaborative setting, and walk away equipped to advance equity.
+The 2019 Equity and Excellence Conference purpose was to strengthen historically underserved students’ opportunities through effective programs and practices.
+Speakers and breakout presenters included school and district leaders with a developing or demonstrated record of effectiveness.
+The goal of the conference was to provide district and school leaders the opportunity to deeply explore and learn about evidence-based practices in a collaborative setting, and walk away equipped to advance equity.

 - Strong Foundations: Setting the Groundwork for Success.
-In this strand, participants will explore foundations of quality schooling, from stakeholder engagement to early literacy and strong school culture.
+In this strand, participants explored foundations of quality schooling, from stakeholder engagement to early literacy and strong school culture.
 New and existing evidence to implement these strategies effectively will be a focus.

 - All Means All: Supporting Diverse Student Groups through Instruction and Non-Academic Supports.
-In this strand, participants will explore academic, behavioral, and systemic strategies to effectively supporting diverse learners.
+In this strand, participants explored academic, behavioral, and systemic strategies to effectively supporting diverse learners.
 From teacher equity to bullying prevention and robust health supports, participants will be equipped with strategies grounded in evidence.